 Hood River County Fruit Loop

 The fertile Hood River Valley, in Central Gorge Oregon, is home to numerous small, family-run fruit orchards, offering visitors luscious apples, pears, cherries, peaches, blueberries, raspberries and strawberries.
 One of the best ways to experience this fresh fruit paradise is to take the 35-mile scenic drive along the Hood River Valley Fruit Loop.
 Many of the orchards offer u-pick opportunities.
 Make sure to call ahead to check out availability.
 Celebrate the harvest of fruit at the many scheduled events in the Columbia River Gorge.

 Cloud Cap Inn

 Built in 1889, the Cloud Cap Inn stands 6,000 feet and is located on the eastern slope of Mt.
 Hood.
 Cloud Cap Inn originated as an elite mountain retreat and is now a search and rescue base for the Hood River Crag Rats, the oldest search and rescue organization in the United States.
 Cloud Cap Inn is listed on the National Register of Historic Places, and free interpretive tours are available.

 Lost Lake’s awesome beauty with classic views of Mt.
 Hood offers an ideal getaway for families.
 Great recreational opportunities including hiking, swimming, boating and camping.

 Ski Areas on Mt.
 Hood

 Mt.
 Hood has five ski areas: Timberline, Mt.
-Hood Meadows, Skibowl, Cooper Spur and Summit.
+Hood Meadows, Skibowl, Cooper Spur and Timberline Summit Pass Ski Area.
 They total over 4,600 miles of skiable terrain.
 Timberline offers the longest lift-service skiing in North America.